How Much Do Salon Owners Make? Tips for You to Earn More

 Showing appreciation for these skilled and dedicated workers is important for success.
 Paying a fair salary is vital for employee retention.
 Remember, these people bring in the money.

 Payment systems and levels are determined differently in each salon.
-Four main payment structures for salon salaries are:
+The four main payment structures for salon salaries are:

 • Annual salary